 Just in case the Volcano blows - you now know where to go.
 Follow the signs!

-There was a road leading to a viewpoint off to our left where you could stand and look both down and up and clearly see the devastated and scoured land from the passage of the avalanche as it swept down the valley.
-I shuddered inwardly at the horror of it all made all too real by the evidence before me
+There was a road leading to a viewpoint off to our left where you could stand and look both down and up and clearly see the devastated and scoured land resulting from the passage of the avalanche as it swept down the valley.
+I shuddered inwardly at the horror of it all, made all too real by the evidence before me